HimanshuSingh2210/Machine-Learning/README.md

-A Collection of ML Projects developed using google Colab for Practice.
+A Collection of ML Projects developed using google Colab.
 Just Developed for Improving logic building in the subject.